nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-{list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+Parser class and its functions are largely adapted from Ria's IP and help from regex101 (https://regex101.com/).

 Storage class and its functions are largely adapted from Dhanish's IP on Duke.

 ## Design & implementation

 The Patient and PatientList classes are used in conjunction to manage patients, and the list of patients.
-Each patient has a name, an ID, a date of birth and gender.
+Each patient has a name, a unique ID, a date of birth and gender.
 The PatientList class holds an ArrayList of Patients and manipulates them accordingly.

 At the start of the program, a new PatientList object is instantiated.
 Through methods in the Storage class, data is read from the relevant text files to create Patients that existed prior to the last closure of the program, and then adds these patients to the
 ArrayList in PatientList.
 This finishes the initial set-up.

-Methods in PatientList class:
+### Methods in PatientList class:

 addPatient - this method takes in the aforementioned variables through UI class and parses them.
 If they are all valid, a new Patient is created and added to the ArrayList in PatientList.